 Think about opting for pressure-treated wood

 Thinking about insect prevention in the house should also include your nearest outdoor areas.
 So, if you have a deck, you must do some things to prevent insects from coming to your home.
+Crickets, termites, and other insects tend to be attracted by any kind of wood.
+You can check out these tips for getting rid of crickets and try preventing them from coming to your home in the first place.
 If you plan to renovate and have problems with insects, you might want to think about using pressure-treated wood for your deck.

 The reason for this lies in the fact that pressure-treated wood is made in such a manner that it is protected from insects, rot, and moisture in general.
 Making sure that you use the best stain for pressure treated wood is going to ensure further that the wood is fully protected.
 It should be noted, though – all of this doesn’t mean that you can overlook proper maintenance!
 For best results, you need to ensure that the deck is clean and well maintained.